OneSilverBullet/silvergamer.github.io/_posts/2024-3-23-AdvancedDSD.md

 * **Timing failures**: action early/late; clock fails, etc.
 * **Byzantine failures**: arbitrary malicious/nonmalicious behavior

+Categories of Failures:
+* Crash Faults, Message Loss
+    * Common in real systems; Crash failures: process simply stops, and does nothing wrong that would be externally visible before it stops
+* Fail-Stop Failure
+    *  the process fails by crashing, and the system notifies anyone who was talking to it
+    * Easy to work with… but rarely supported
+* Non-malicious Byzantine failures
+* Malicious, true Byzantine, failures

 Solutions:
 * Replace critical components with group of components that can each act on behalf of the original one.
 * Develop a technology by which **states can be kept consistent and processes** in system can agree on status (operational/failure) of components
 * Separate handling of partitioning from **handling of isolated component failures** if possible.

 ### 1.2 Basic Architecture Model